nutsfinance/tapio-eth/docs/elin/contracts/governance/TimelockController.md

 *Schedule an operation containing a single transaction.
-Emits a {CallScheduled} event.
+Emits {CallSalt} if salt is nonzero, and {CallScheduled}.
 Requirements: - the caller must have the &#39;proposer&#39; role.*

 #### Parameters